AM to PM Self-Care Ideas to Appreciate Your Skin

 Don’t skip cleanser in the morning.
 You may think that your skin is still clean because all you did was sleep, but it’s not.
 Your pillows and sheets can have dead skin, dirt, oils, and bacteria that can transfer onto your skin and clog your pores.
 Wash off creams and serums from the night before to prepare your skin for your morning routine.
 It allows your skin to reap maximum benefits from your skin care.

 Some say washing your face in the morning can strip the skin of natural oils, but it all depends on your skin’s needs.
 The best route for all skin types is to use a gentle, hydrating cleanser.
-POND’S Aloe Vera Jelly Cleanser is a unique formula that refreshes and hydrates the skin with natural aloe vera and vitamin B3.
+POND’S Aloe Vera Jelly Cleanser is a unique formula that refreshes and hydrates the skin with and vitamin B3.
 This gentle cleanser minimizes the appearance of pores and gives your skin a glowing, healthy start.
 Follow with POND’S Aloe Vera Jelly Moisturizer for a fresh, glass skin effect.

 Drink Water on an Empty Stomach